Tierra Whack's Labor Of Self-Love, From Car Wash To Critical Mass

 Today, Tierra Whack's job consists of answering more questions.
 She admits it's the task that she's grown the most tired of since Whack World's release.
 But after eight months of critical success, it's understandable.
 "They'll ask the same questions," she says of music journalists.
 "I'll answer but it's like they'll want more out of you.
 It's crazy."

-What she refuses to entertain is inquiry about her follow up to Whack World.
+What she refuses to entertain is inquiry about her follow-up to Whack World.
 "I really don't even think about it," she says, remaining tight-lipped about a projected timeline while expressing appreciation for the love and the new fans she gets everyday.
 "I'm not gonna drive myself crazy.
 I'm having fun creating what I'm creating."

 Since the first time I spoke with her, two months before Whack World dropped, her life has changed in significant ways: her Grammy nomination, her Interscope record deal publicly revealed, the stream of good press culminating in her Fader magazine cover.
 In other ways — ways she likes — it's very much the same.
 She still lives at home with her family in Philly, since returning from her two-year stint in Atlanta.
-"I'm still so down to earth and regular — I still be in the projects; I still be in the hood — just regular," the 23-year-old Whack told me last week.
+"I'm still so down to earth and regular.
+I still be in the projects, I still be in the hood — just regular," the 23-year-old told me last week.
 She still picks up weekend shifts as a door person at an upscale condominium.

 Day jobs like the car wash have helped Whack realize her dreams, but the work she's plainly engaging in on Whack World is emotional labor.
 The kind required to repair one's inner world after an adolescence filled with pain.
 Before the word "weird" became a badge of honor used by critics to describe the dark humor that colors her kaleidoscopic lens, it was a dis she got a lot as a child.
 "That was a part of me getting teased," she says, recalling how her dark-chocolate complexion made her the butt of jokes growing up in her hometown of Philly.
 "Me being dark-skinned, that was like a big thing.
 Growing up, I hated myself.
 It was, like, weird.
 Kids are cruel."

-As a short film, Whack World finds her dancing along the edges of a resurgent wave of black surrealism that includes such works as Get Out, Sorry To Bother You and Donald Glover's Atlanta.
+As a short film, Whack World finds her dancing along the edges of a resurgent wave of black surrealism that includes Get Out, Sorry to Bother You and Donald Glover's Atlanta.
 "Afro-Surrealism depicts the realities of contemporary black life through its intersections with the absurd and the unlikely," critic Maya Phillips wrote last year in Slate.
 "It's as fluid and true as a dream, though still open to interpretation — art that, in its fluidity, can transcend genre.
 Is it horror?
 Is it comedy?
 Is it a thriller?
 It's every element of every genre that can be collaged into a picture of contemporary black life."

 That dream logic rests at the very heart of Whack World.
 Directed by Thibaut Duverneix — in close collaboration with Mathieu Leger and Whack, who helped conceptualize the original idea — the album plays out like a free-association brainteaser constructed around Whack's lyrical deconstruction of reality.
 Each song vignette offers a deeper level of revelation into her black girl's blues.
 One minute she's a bug-eyed dog groomer with bugged-out melodies ("Flea Market").
-The next, she's a homebody in houseshoes singing swan songs to an ex-lover less dependable than a jackleg handyman ("Cable Guy").
+The next, she's a homebody in house shoes singing swan songs to an ex-lover less dependable than a jackleg handyman ("Cable Guy").
 Her ode to the dead homies, "Pet Cemetery," is set in a cemetery, but with hand puppets serving as her choir while she sings about missing her dawgs.
 "Hookers" finds her in redux mode, serving up '90s R&B-diva independence while dissing her sugar daddy's weak attempt to buy her love.
 In "Sore Loser," it's her turn to exact the heartache on a former fling — "treat you dead like a corpse" — while she raps lying prone in a casket.

 All these seemingly disparate characters add up to a portrait of Whack's psychological coming of age.
 As such, the album roots her in a literary genre typically reserved for men and a music genre historically dominated by them.
 She conveys it all in a visual language that twists the melancholy into the macabre.
 Or the maniacal.
 "I never really thought about this, but just growing up I went through [that] whole thing of getting teased and stuff.
 The poetry and everything, that really was just, like, my escape.
 It was always dark but still funny.
 It's like I was trying to hide my pain.
 Eventually, I found a way to laugh at my pain," she says.